1996 - Euthanasia Supreme (Me Against The World pt. 2)

 06. Thugz Mansion (First Take & Freestyle) / Johnny J

 • 1996/02/02.
 Remixed for Better Dayz (2002).
 This is the first take of the song, with only one verse and a freestyle (maybe awaiting for Outlawz verses).
-In All New Heat tracklist, it appears with "Lil Homiez" as featured artists (It could be another nickname for the Outlaw Immortalz without Thug Life before it turned to Outlawz when Syke left Death Row to go solo ; around the same time, Tupac recorded the song "Lil' Homies" solo and with Outlawz).
-Tupac as well wrote "Lil Homiez" on side, it could indicate that he decided to give the song to another project of that name (B-Side for "Lil" Homies" single ? title of a planned compilation ? or more probably Outlawz anticipated project album that is firstly will include titles like "Heaven or Hell").
+In All New Heat tracklist, it appears with "Lil Homiez" as featured artists (It could be another nickname for the Outlaw Immortalz without Mopreme (after Thug Life Volume II project was given up) before it turned to Outlawz when Syke left Death Row to go solo ; around the same time, Tupac recorded the song "Lil' Homies" solo and with Outlawz).
+Tupac as well wrote "Lil Homiez" on side, it could indicate that he decided to give the song to another project of that name (B-Side for "Lil" Homies" single ? title of a planned compilation ? or more probably Outlawz anticipated project album that firstly will include titles like "Heaven or Hell").

 • Samples :